It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 Some of the most common natural predators of Asian lady beetles are frogs, birds, and spined soldier bugs.
 Certain species of wasps also prey on ladybird larvae.

-Moreover, toads eat ladybird beetles [2], so I assume they will eat these pests too.
+Moreover, toads eat ladybird beetles [2], so I assume they will eat these pests, too.

 11. Vinegar

-You only need to pour some white vinegar into a spray bottle and spray the beetles directly.
+When used correctly, vinegar can kill Asian beetles.
+To do so, you only need to pour some white vinegar into a spray bottle and spray the beetles directly.

 12. Neem Oil